Bobby Marcano

 In 1975, Marcano went to Japan, where he joined the Hankyu Braves as a second baseman.
-(The team has since become the Orix BlueWave, and then the Orix Buffaloes.)
 With Marcano putting up big numbers, the Braves went to four straight Japan Series, winning the first three (the first championships in the franchise's history).
 Marcano played for Hankyu for eight years, then joined the Yakult Swallows for another three.
-Over the course of his NPB career, Marcano was awarded four Gold Gloves, and was named to the Best Nine four times.
+Over the course of his NPB career, Marcano was awarded four Golden Gloves, and was named to the Best Nine four times.
 He is noted by many sources as being one of the best foreign-born players in Japanese baseball.

 Marcano played outfield for Tiburones de La Guaira (representing Venezuela) in the 1983 Caribbean Series.

 After retiring from the game, Marcano worked for the Yomiuri Giants as a scout and translator.

 Marcano died at age 39, shortly after being diagnosed with cancer.
 His number 15 jersey was retired by Tiburones de La Guaira.